5jt/dyalog-cookbook/manuscript/02-Structure.md

 The first point is: PCs have a lot of memory relative to your application code volume.
 So all your Dyalog code will be in the workspace.
 That’s probably where you have it right now anyway.

-Your workspace is like your desk top – a great place to get work done, but a poor place to store things.
+Your workspace is like your desktop – a great place to get work done, but a poor place to store things.
 In particular it does nothing to help you track changes and revert to an earlier version.

 Sometimes a code change turns out to be for the worse, and you need to undo it.
 Perhaps the change you need to undo is not the most recent change.

 We’ll keep the program in manageable pieces – ‘modules’ – and keep those pieces in text files under version control.

-For this there are many _source-control management_ (SCM) systems and repositories available.
+For this, there are many _source-control management_ (SCM) systems and repositories available.
 Subversion, Git and Mercurial are presently popular.
 These SCMs support multiple programmers working on the same program, and have sophisticated features to help resolve conflicts between them.

 A> # Source code management with acre Desktop
 A> Some members of the APL community prefer to use a source-code management system that is tailored to solve the needs of an APL programmer, or a team of APL programmers: acre Desktop.